andrewsolis/cs401/docs/unit05/intro_to_flask.rst

 Once implemented, test the function using ``curl``.

-Next, write one more route to access the information of a specific meteorite.
+Next, write one more route to access the information of a specific item.
-In REST API parlance, assume the whole data set is a "collection", and the data from one meteorite is an "item" of that collection.
+In REST API parlance, assume the whole data set is a "collection", and the data from one grocery store item is an "item" of that collection.

 Additional Resources